malloc47/malloc47.github.com/_posts/2020-12-27-dashboard-start.md

 ---
 layout: post
 title: Building a Personal Dashboard in ClojureScript
-date: 2020-12-13 00:00:00
+date: 2020-12-27 00:00:00
 published: true
 permalink: building-a-personal-dashboard-in-clojurescript
 ---

-After the 100th time checking the weather before heading out the door in the morning, I came to the realization that having a tablet mounted near my front door with relevant information would be useful.
+After the 100th time checking the weather or looking up transit times before heading out the door in the morning, I came to the realization that having a tablet mounted near my front door with relevant information would be useful.
 In anticipation of venturing outdoors more regularly in a post-vaccine world, I decided to build a personal dashboard as my pandemic project.

 There is a good deal of prior art in this space, from the [Magic Mirror][] Raspberry-Pi-deployed dashboard intended to be embedded in a DIY mirror, to customizable [iPad apps][] that have all the common personal dashboard features out-of-the-box.
-For my part, I wanted to balance the customizability associated with a DIY project with the lightweight-ness of a solution that runs entirely on a tablet.
+For my part, I wanted to balance the customizability of a DIY project with the lightweight-ness of a solution that runs entirely on a tablet.
 I specifically wanted to customize the particular APIs used, including some less common sources like local transit times.
 Though I make no claims to being a frontend developer, I expect it is uncontroversial to say that a backend-less [SPA][] is among the more lightweight options in the web application space.
 And my go-to for building frontend applications is [ClojureScript][].

 This series of posts will walk through the creation of [cockpit][], the ClojureScript SPA I now have mounted on my wall.
 Before getting to